cerivera/crossfire/README.md

 crossfire
 =========

-A basic framework for creating a simple, multi-platform browser extension.
-Supported browsers include: Safari, Chrome, Firefox
+A framework for creating simple, multi-platform browser extension.
+Supported browsers: Safari, Chrome, Firefox

 How to use
 =========